chouseknecht/minishift-up-role/README.md

 > Overwrite any existing OpenShift client binary found at {{ openshift_client_dest }}.

+**openshift_hostname: local.openshift**
+> The hostname you'll use to reference the local registry when you're ready to push images.
+Gets added to `/etc/hosts`.

 ## Example Playbook

 Below is a sample playbook that includes all of the default parameters.
 You'll find this exact example in [files/minishift-up.yml](files/minishift-up.yml):